If the questions below don't apply to you, please email firstname.lastname@example.org with your questions or concerns.

 10. I would like more intensive grammar instruction.
 Is there a course I can take?

 Yes.
 You can register for the excellent non-credit STM course "Writing for Academic Success."
 It runs in terms one and two, and costs only $120.
 Relying on Writing Help tutors for ongoing grammar instruction is not practical, though, since different tutors approach the teaching of grammar and composition differently; also, we exist to serve the entire U of S student body, so too many visits by individual students takes tutoring time away from other students who are entitled to receive help.
-Search the USSU tutor registry or contact the English department if you'd like a private tutor for ongoing grammar instruction.
-The Writing Help Coordinator also has a list of editors and tutors for hire, but they are not employees of the ULC, and you will have to do your own investigating into payment and qualifications.
+Search the USSU tutor registry or visit our Tutor Registry.
+The Writing Help Coordinator also has a list of editors and tutors for hire, but they are not employees of the SLS, and you will have to do your own investigating into payment and qualifications.
 If you'd like a copy of this list, email email@example.com.

-11. I'm a professor/ tutorial leader/ sessional who would like to arrange for a classroom visit.
+11. I'm an instructor who would like to arrange for a classroom visit.
 How do I do this?

 Please email firstname.lastname@example.org to request a classroom visit.
 Visits take about five to ten minutes.
-The Writing Help Coordinator will tell your students how to use the Writing Help services on campus, and she will answer your students' questions.
+The Writing Help coordinator or a tutor will explain how to use Writing Help services on campus and will answer your students' questions.
 The graduate student liaison, a professor, can give workshops to groups of graduate students.